Congress of Racial Equality: Journey of Reconciliation

+After 75 years the North Carolina court vacated the convictions of four freedom fighters from the Journey of Reconciliation.
+Renee Price, chair of the Orange County Board of Commissioners, learned that the charges against these men arrested in Chapel Hill had never been dropped.
+"They were arrested and convicted for violating laws that were in fact a violation to humanity, a violation to human dignity and a violation to freedom and justice for all," said Price.
+She reached out to Orange County Superior Court Judge Allen Baddour, whose office researched the incident and legal cases.
+On June 17, 2022, Superior Court Judge Allen Baddour vacated and dismissed the charges in a Special Court Session which drew over 100 people into the very courtroom where the men were sentenced.

 The First "Freedom Ride"

-In the early 1960's, James Farmer resumed his position as executive secretary of CORE, with the objective of replicating the 1947 Journey of Reconciliation, only this time under a new name - the Freedom Ride.
+In the early 1960s, James Farmer resumed his position as executive secretary of CORE, with the objective of replicating the 1947 Journey of Reconciliation, only this time under a new name - the Freedom Ride.

 A Greyhound bus burns after being firebombed outside of Anniston, 14 May 1961.

 On May 4, 1961, male and female participants started their journey through the deep South, testing segregated bus terminals as well.
 The riders were met with severe violence.
 In Anniston, Alabama, one of the buses was fire-bombed and passengers were beaten by a white mob.
 White mobs also attacked Freedom Riders in Birmingham and Montgomery.
 The violence garnered national attention, sparking a summer of similar rides by CORE, the Student Nonviolent Coordinating Committee and other civil rights organizations and thousands of ordinary citizens.

 Desegregating Chicago's schools

-In the 1960s, the Chicago chapter of CORE began to challenge racial segregation in the Chicago Public Schools (CPS), addressing disparities in educational opportunities for African American students.
-By the late 1950s, the Chicago Board of Education's maintenance of the neighborhood school policy resulted in a pattern of racial segregation in the CPS.
+In the 1960s, the Chicago chapter of CORE began to challenge racial segregation in the Chicago Public Schools, addressing disparities in educational opportunities for African American students.
+By the late 1950s, the Chicago Board of Education's maintenance of a neighborhood school policy had resulted in a pattern of racial segregation.
 Predominantly black schools were situated in predominantly black neighborhoods on the south and west sides of the city, while predominantly white schools were located in predominantly white areas in the north, northwest and southwest sides of Chicago.

-Many segregated schools were very overcrowded.
-To ease this overcrowding, the Board instated double shifts at some of the schools which helped with the overcrowding but provided new issues.
+Many predominantly black schools were very overcrowded.
+To ease overcrowding, the board instated double shifts at some schools, which helped with the overcrowding but provided new issues.
 Double shifts meant that students in affected schools attended less than a full day of class.
-In another measure to alleviate overcrowding at some schools, the Board sanctioned the construction of mobile classroom units.
+In another measure to alleviate overcrowding at some schools, the school board approved the construction of mobile classroom units.
 Moreover, a significant proportion of students dropped out before finishing high school.
-Faculty was segregated, and many teachers in predominantly black schools lacked full-time teaching experience compared to teachers in white schools.
+Many teachers in predominantly black schools lacked full-time teaching experience compared to teachers in white schools.
 In addition, the history curriculum did not mention African Americans.
 According to CORE, "school segregation [was] a damaging bacteria, a psychological handicap, which [festered] a disease generating widespread unemployment and crime in Chicago".